Djeppschmidt/DJEppSchmidt.github.io/index.md

 # Welcome to Dietrich Epp Schmidt's GitHub page!

 A quick intro: I'm an ecologist that studies agricultural systems.
 My topical specialization is in soil microbial communities and their responses to land use.
-I primarily use R for scripting and data analysis.
+I primarily use R for scripting and data analysis. **Here are some of my projects:**

-## Projects

 ### Soil Health Monitoring